CloudLabs-MOC/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 In this task, you will learn how to use a REST interface to interact with Azure services by making HTTP requests to manage resources and retrieve data.

 The Azure AI services APIs are REST-based, so you can consume them by submitting JSON requests over HTTP.
-In this example, you'll explore a console application that uses the **Language** REST API to perform language detection; but the basic principle is the same for all of the APIs supported by the Azure AI services resource.
+In this example, you'll explore a console application that uses the **Language** REST API to perform language detection, but the basic principle is the same for all of the APIs supported by the Azure AI services resource.

 1. Open Visual Studio Code, in the **Explorer (1)** pane, browse to the **01-getting-started (2)** folder and expand the **C-Sharp (3)** folder.